DawitSamuel-Dev/student-management-system/README.md

 ```

 🖱️ Usage
-Login with a valid username and password
+Login with a valid username and password.
 Use the menu to:
-➕ Add a new student
+- ➕ Add a new student
-📄 View all students
+- 📄 View all students
-🔍 Search for a student by roll number
+- 🔍 Search for a student by roll number
-✏️ Update student details
+- ✏️ Update student details
-❌ Delete student records
+- ❌ Delete student records
-📊 Generate a student report
+- 📊 Generate a student report
-Logout when done (session activity will be logged)
+- Logout when done (session activity will be logged)

 ```
 📊 Sample Report Output
 Student Report
 Total Students: 4
 Grade A: 2 student(s)
 Grade B: 1 student(s)
 Grade C: 1 student(s)
 ```
 🙏 Acknowledgements

 This project was created as part of the RITA Africa Python Fundamentals Bootcamp.
 Special thanks to Nyenpandi Josephine (Instructor & Bootcamp Facilitator),
 the RITA Africa team, and fellow bootcamp participants for their guidance, support, and inspiration throughout this capstone project.
 ```